 To export your CAD design, and the Land F/X project associated with it, into the 3D Connection Cloud, open the CAD drawing you want to export.
 This tool will export your placement of plants, site amenities, plan graphics, lighting equipment, and other blocks in your drawing.

-In this example, we'll export a tree layout to SketchUp.
+In this example, we'll export a tree layout.

-This process won't just maintain the exact placements of the trees – it will also bring the data assigned to each tree into our SketchUp model.
+This process won't just maintain the exact placements of the trees – it will also bring the data assigned to each tree into our 3D model.

 Open the 3D Connection, and click Export.